 Which is an opportunity, isn't it?
-Because of everyone else is stopping marketing and you keep on.

-Keep your foot down and go for it.
+Because of everyone else's stopping marketing?
+Yeah.
+And then you keep your foot down, and go for it.
 Absolutely.
-And I remember back in the early 90s recession, I was working in the West End in London in commercial property, and some of the big boys just cut their marketing team out completely.
-And even back then, I was a bit younger.
+And I remember back in the early 90s, recession, I was working in the West End in London in commercial property, and some of the big boys just cut their marketing team out completely.
+And even back then was a bit younger.
 I was thinking, why would you do that?
-That's the lifeblood coming in.
+That's, that's the lifeblood coming in.
 And they just cut it out.
-And then guess what, hostile takeover, then that was the end of them.

-It's sometimes hard, I think, for non-marketers to appreciate that we all have to do marketing.
+And then guess what hostile takeover then that was the end of them.
+Yeah.
+So when it's sometimes hard, I think, for non marketers to appreciate that we all have to do marketing.
 We tend to assume marketing is an evil word.
-A bad word, don't we, but actually, without marketing I've seen some form you can't sell.
-And yes, I know, word of mouth is a good one.
+A bad word.
+Don't wait.
+Without marketing.
+I've seen some form you can't sell.
+Um, yes, I know, word of mouth is a good one.
 But there are other ways as well.
 We had an update from Carmel.
-She says they renegotiated in May, an 18-month contract at fixed rates.
-And yeah, so that's what Carmel did about her utility bills.
-And then something here from Nick, Nick was talking about spreading the cost and having co-clinic principals etc. to spread stress, which is interesting, combining to have one super clinic rather than multiple smaller rooms in gyms like he used to have, which, what you get is a lot of money.
-Just a thought, help those who are struggling with smaller clinics, wouldn't suit everyone he says, that's fair enough.
-So some good ideas there for joining forces with other people.
-And Phil says he put his prices higher than everyone else and his patient numbers increased quicker.
+She says they renegotiated in May an 18 month contract at fixed rates.
+And yeah, so that's, that's what Carmel did about her utility bills.
+And then something here from Nick, Nick was talking about spreading the cost and having co clinic principals etc. To spread stress, which is interesting.
+Combining to have one super clinic rather than multiple smaller rooms in gyms like he used to have, which what you get is a lot of money.
+Just a thought help those who are struggling, struggling with smaller clinics wouldn't suit everyone.
+He says that's fair enough.
+So some good ideas that are for, for joining forces with other people.
+And Phil says he put his prices prices higher than everyone else.
+And his patient numbers increased quicker a guy and has case setting, if you put your prices up and you lose a few patients, you probably don't lose any overall income, you've got more spare time as well.
+Yeah.